 - Anti-convulsants: lamotrigine, carbamazepine, phenytoin, phenobarbitone

-- Nevirapine (non-nucleoside reverse-transcriptase inhibitor)
+- Nevirapine (non-nucleoside reverse transcriptase inhibitor)

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) (oxicam type mainly)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) (oxicam type mainly).

 What causes SJS/TEN?

-SJS/TEN is a rare and unpredictable reaction to medication.
+SJS/TEN is a rare and unpredictable reaction to a medication.
 The mechanism has still not been understood and is complex.